AIMOverse/AIMO-Models/README.md

 ## API Overview

+### Version: `1.0.0`

 The AIMO backend provides a RESTful API for interaction.
-The version 1 of the server has a base url of /api/v1.
+The version 1.0.0 of the server has a base url of /api/v1.0.0.
 Below is an example of the main endpoint:

-### Endpoint: `/api/v1/chat/`
+### Endpoint: `/api/v1.0.0/chat/`

 #### Method: `POST`